servo-php/fluidxml/documents/ReadMe.md

 );
 ```

-**XML namespaces** are fully covered and FluidXml it's great even there.
+**XML Namespaces** are fully covered too and FluidXml is great even there.

 ```php
 $xhtml = new FluidNamespace('xhtml', 'http://www.w3.org/1999/xhtml');